Suillus decipiens

-Suillus decipiens is an edible species of mushroom in the family Suillaceae.
+Suillus decipiens is a species of fungus in the family Suillaceae.
 First described by Charles Horton Peck in 1889 as Boletinus decipiens, it was transferred to Suillus in 1898 by Otto Kuntze.

+The yellowish cap is 3.5-7 cm wide, convex then flattening, with tannish scales.
+The yellow tubes are up to 5 mm long.
+The pale stem is 4-7 cm long and 7-15 mm thick.

-The fungus is found in southeastern North America, with the northern limit of its range extending to New Jersey.
+The species is found in southeastern North America, with the northern limit of its range extending to New Jersey.
+It is edible.